Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Syntax and Semantics

-Figure~\ref{fig:running:base} gives an example of a term in $T$, and Figure~\ref{fig:running:assume} and Figure~\ref{fig:running:weight} of terms in $T^+$.
-However, note that the programs in Figure~\ref{fig:running} also use the list constructor \ttt{[$\ldots$]} (not part of the above definitions) to make the example more interesting.
+Fig.~\ref{fig:running:base} gives an example of a term in $T$, and Fig.~\ref{fig:running:assume} and Fig.~\ref{fig:running:weight} of terms in $T^+$.
+However, note that the programs in Fig.~\ref{fig:running} also use the list constructor \ttt{[$\ldots$]} (not part of the above definitions) to make the example more interesting.

-In addition to the standard variable, abstraction, and application terms in the untyped lambda calculus, we include explicit \ttt{let} expressions in the language for convenience.
+In addition to the standard variable, abstraction, and application terms in the untyped lambda calculus, we include explicit \ttt{let} expressions for convenience.
 Furthermore, we use the syntactic sugar \ttt{let rec $f$ = $\lambda x.\term_1$ in $\term_2$} to define recursive functions (translating to an application of a call-by-value fixed-point combinator).
-We also use \ttt{$\term_1$; $\term_2$} as a shorthand for \ttt{($\lambda \_. \term_2$) $\term_1$}, where $\_$ means that we do not use the argument.
+We use \ttt{$\term_1$; $\term_2$} as a shorthand for \ttt{($\lambda \_. \term_2$) $\term_1$}, where $\_$ means that we do not use the argument.
 That is, we evaluate $\term_1$ for side effects only.

-We include a set $C$ of intrinsic operations and constants essential to most inference problems encoded in PPLs.
-In particular, the set of intrinsics includes, but is not limited to, boolean truth values, the unit value, real numbers, and probability distributions.
+We include a set $C$ of intrinsic operations and constants essential to inference problems encoded in PPLs.
+The set of intrinsics includes boolean truth values, the unit value, real numbers, and probability distributions.
 We can also add further operations and constants to $C$.
 For example, we can let $+ \in C$ to support addition of real numbers.
 To allow control flow to depend on intrinsic values, we include \ttt{if} expressions that use intrinsic booleans as condition.

 We saw examples of the \ttt{assume} and \ttt{weight} constructs in Section~\ref{sec:motivating}.
 The \ttt{assume} construct takes distributions $D \subset C$ as argument, and produces random variables distributed according to these distributions.
 For example, we can let $\mathcal N \in C$ be a function that constructs normal distributions.
-Then, \ttt{assume ($\mathcal N$ $0$ $1$)}, where $\mathcal N$ $0$ $1 \in D$, defines a random variable distributed according to a standard normal distribution.
+Then, \ttt{assume ($\mathcal N$ $0$ $1$)}, where $\mathcal N$ $0$ $1 \in D$, defines a random variable with a standard normal distribution.
 Partially constructed distributions, e.g., $\mathcal N$ $0$, are also in $C$, but not in $D$ (they are not yet proper distributions).
-As we saw in Section~\ref{sec:motivating}, the \ttt{weight} construct updates the likelihood of executions with the real number given as argument, and allows conditioning executions on data (e.g., the four coin flips in Figure~\ref{fig:running}).
+As we saw in Section~\ref{sec:motivating}, the \ttt{weight} construct updates the likelihood with the real number given as argument, and allows conditioning on data (e.g., the four coin flips in Fig.~\ref{fig:running}).